 Wireless or wired?

 Can you easily connect wires to the area where the camera will be installed?
 Are there any obstacles that would prevent a wireless connection from working successfully?
 The camera range should be clearly stated on each individual product.

 Types of cameras: Infrared (IR) security cameras

-If you need to isolate the comings and goings of visitors (or intruders) this is a great option saving you the task of wading through hours and hours of security footage.
-This is ideal especially for out of hours monitoring of business premises, or for added to your home security.
-However, this is definitely not an option for rooms or outdoor spaces where animals are their movements will trigger too many unnecessary recordings!
-Pro box cameras A cheaper option that is less discreet and produces a lower quality of video, but is effective for tracking daytime movements.
+If you need to isolate the comings and goings of visitors (or intruders), this is a great option saving you the task of wading through hours and hours of security footage.
+This is ideal, especially for out-of-hours business premises monitoring or adding to your home security.
+However, this is not an option for rooms or outdoor spaces where animals' movements will trigger too many unnecessary recordings!
+A cheaper option that is less discreet and produces a lower quality video but is effective for tracking daytime movements.
 Perfect for people on a budget with a defined area, such as an entrance, to track.

-Pan tilt zoom cameras
+Pan and tilt zoom cameras

 These offer you the best level of surveillance of natural behaviour, the main disadvantage being that they often don't have infra red capabilities.
-The beauty of them is that they truly are hidden, as they can be disguised as smoke alarms, installed behind signs and clocks etc. There are camouflaged concealed night and day cameras available now, despite hidden cameras having the reputation for only being suitable for indoor usage.
+The beauty of them is that they truly are hidden, as they can be disguised as smoke alarms, installed behind signs and clocks etc. There are camouflaged concealed night and day cameras available now, despite hidden cameras having a reputation for only being suitable for indoor usage.